LSU vs. Mississippi State NCAA Football Odds, Plays and Insights | September 25, 2021

 - LSU has covered the spread one time this season.

-- LSU's games this year have gone over the total in one out of three opportunities (33.3%).
+- LSU's games this year have hit the over one time in three opportunities (33.3%).

-- LSU is 1-2 against the spread and 2-1 overall in games when it records more than 25 points.
+- LSU is 1-2 against the spread and 2-1 overall this season when the team notches more than 25 points.

-- LSU is 1-1 against the spread and 1-1 overall when the team picks up over 316.7 yards.
+- LSU is 1-1 against the spread and 1-1 overall when the team churns out over 316.7 yards.

-- The Tigers have two giveaways this season, while the Bulldogs have six takeaways .
+- This year, the Tigers have two turnovers, four fewer than the Bulldogs have takeaways (6).

 - Find the latest spread and moneyline odds for LSU at SISportsbook.